programster/Job-Scheduler/README.md

 * **Default:** `3901`

 ### ADDRESS
-Specify the IP to listen on.
-If not set (default) then the program will default to the pubic IP of this machine.
+Optionally specify the IP address to listen on.
+If not set (default) then the program will default to listening on *all* sockets/IPs.
+This is generally only really useful in non-docker environments if you only wanted to listen on `127.0.0.1` and not listen for outside connections etc.
-If using docker this needs to be `172.17.0.2` instead of the public ip of instance due to the way the networking is set up.
-You may wish to set this to 127.0.0.1 for security if all your applications are on the same host.

-* **Default:** The Public IP of the server (fetched from somewhere like icanhazip.com)
 * **Example Usage:** `ADDRESS=127.0.0.1`

 ## Warnings & Limitations
-* This software is developed in a manner that intends to be deployed on a server that has at least two cores or vCPUs.
+* This software is developed in a manner that intends to be deployed on a server that has at least 2+ vCPUs.
 * Although it may be able to cope with running on a single-core computer, that should never be a requirement of the
 * system that restricts the software development in any way.
 * The software holds all tasks in memory, which causes a loss of data if the program exits unexpectedly, such as an